National Equity Project: BayCES Education Reform Approach

-Recent Approaches and New Identity
+Name Change & New Identity

 In 2007, a new Executive Director LaShawn Route Chatmon was hired by the board after the retirement of Steve Jubb.
 Under LaShawn's leadership, the organization began to focus increasingly on two levers for further improving education outcomes for vulnerable children: leadership development, and learning partnerships in instruction.
 In 2008-9, they developed new approaches and offered increased service to partners in these areas: Leading for Equity and Impact 2012 (Teaching for Equity).
 They sought and received major grants from new partner foundations to develop these areas: from the Kellogg Foundation to expand Leading for Equity programs, and from the Carnegie Corporation to develop and expand Impact 2012.
 The Impact 2012 has been evaluated by two external evaluators, including Stanford University's SRN center, and was found to improve teacher usage of formative assessment and improve academic performance significantly among targeted low-achieving students.
 The Leading for Equity program is currently being evaluated, and is informed by recent research on adaptive leadership, complexity science and systems change theory.

 The organization's core insight is that people make change, and all education reform efforts need to take the development of people fully into account in order to succeed.
 In the National Equity Project analysis, most efforts rely on technical fixes or top-down mandates that do not develop people's capacity to carry out desired changes on behalf of vulnerable students.
 People's capacity has to be developed both in terms of technical proficiency (instruction, planning) and in terms of human relations, since collaboration, communication, and relationships are at the heart of any successful endeavor.
 In highly bureaucratic school systems, these basic truths are often forgotten.

 No longer limited to the Bay Area or schools, the organization changed its name in 2010.
 As the National Equity Project, they have formally launched an effort to change the national conversation about achieving equity in education, and began working increasingly with community-wide initiatives to reduce disparities that result from structural racism.